Yuhan-Lu/OpenFlight/README.md

 Example entry here: 507, "London Heathrow Airport", "London", "United Kingdom", "EGLL", 51.4706, -0.461941, 83, 0, "E", "Europe/London", "airport", "OurAirports"

+We also include those data to "data" file, so you don't need to download from other sources.

 ## Installation
 No installation needed.

 ## Test
-We include our tests in "tests" file, and there are many tests in different "tests.cpp" Please run "make test" to see the outcome.
+We include our tests in "tests" file, and there are four tests "dsetTest.cpp", "loadTest.cpp", "pagerankTest.cpp", and utilTest.cpp".
+Please run "make test" to see the outcome.
 ```cpp
 make test